 - Mentor approval position statement: Sets out the criteria the Council applies when approving a mentor and the Council’s expectations of an approved mentor.

-- Position statement - chaperone approval: (in effect 1 March 2016).
-Sets out the criteria the Council applies when approving a chaperone and the Council’s expectations of an approved chaperone.
+- Position statement - practice monitor approval: Sets out the Council’s expectations of an approved practice monitor and the criteria the Council applies when approving a practice monitor.

 - Supervisor approval position statement: Sets out the criteria the Council applies when approving a supervisor and the Council’s expectations of an approved supervisor.